 - In a large heavy pot, heat extra virgin olive oil over medium.
 Add the minced onion to the pot and saute for about 10 minutes, till the onion begins to caramelize.

 - Add rice to the pot and saute for one minute longer, mixing the rice together with the cooked onion.

 - Pour the yellow saffron liquid evenly across the top of the rice, making sure to scrape any saffron that clings to the mortar into the pot.

-- Add broth (or water and extra pinch of salt) to the pot.
+- Add broth and salt to the pot.
 Bring to a boil.

 - Cover the pot and reduce heat to low.
 Let the rice cook for 20 minutes, or until all the stock is absorbed and the rice is tender.

 - Fluff the rice with a fork before serving.